 Indeed; in terms of differentiation between SRE in Google and other, notionally "SRE" jobs, this, would be one of the easy ways to figure out what you are getting into.
 So when you interview with other groups, and talk to the folks in the team who you prospectively may be joining, try to find out how many lines of code they have written in the recent past, and what fraction of their working hours is spent on writing code.
 If their answer is "I wrote three functions last month," well, you have your answer.

-In Google SRE, we pay close attention to the promotion rates by level for everybody irrespective of systems or software background, and compare that to the overall Eng vs Eng SWE promotion rates to make sure that they are statistically identical.
+In Google SRE, we pay close attention to the promotion rates by level for everybody irrespective of systems or software background, and compare that to the overall Eng vs Eng Software Engineering promotion rates to make sure that they are statistically identical.
 And they are.

 Another question you could ask is, who are the more senior developers that they're working with either inside the SRE team or outside the SRE team?
 How often do they end up getting promoted?
 Is their promotion rate the same as the SWE team?